Serbia: Districts - Map Quiz Game - Ekvis.com

 The remaining districts are spread across central Serbia and the northern province of Vojvodina.
 Each district includes several municipalities and cities.
 Districts are used mainly for state administration, while local government functions are carried out at the municipal level.

-If you want to report a bug or give us feedback, please email support@ekvis.com or join our Discord server.
+To report a bug or share feedback, email support@ekvis.com or join our Discord server.

 Related Games